usfproject/amur_tiger/README.md

 ### **Run the training script on gaivi**

 We submitted our training jobs on gaivi server.
+Bash script is available in **trainer.sh**.

+We used 4-fold cross validation for training
-Bash script is available in **trainer.sh** Submit the job by running below command:
+Submit the job by running below command:

 > #sbatch trainer.sh